shashank-baikadi/Python_Leetcode/basics/Basic.md

 if class name is test then class object name is test --when you create a class then you are atomatically creating a class object then referencing variable will be same as class name there can be only one class object for a class

+class test:  ---for this test class we have class object(test) in that we have x and y variable x=5 y=9 def f1(: print("hello"))

+t1=test()-- we are craeting an instance object of test class which is empty at the time of creation t2=test()